Raydius/raydolletecom/memory-bank/activeContext.md

 - Created separate route components for each navigation section
 - Maintained header across all routes
 - Added CSS styling for layout and pages
+- Created refined dark brushed metal background for the header

 ## Recent Changes
 - Installed React Router